Instituto-Atlantico/janus/docs/usage.md

 ### Configuring the OS

-Use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to install an OS on the raspberry.
+Use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to instal an OS on the raspberry.
 We used raspberry pi os lite on our tests.
 You can also use the imager to pre-connect the device on a wifi network .

 Check the following tutorial for help: https://raspberrytips.com/raspberry-pi-wifi-setup/#:~:text=of%20the%20time.-,Use%20Raspberry%20Pi%20Imager,-The%20easiest%20way.